-If a person with C. difficile–induced colitis has diarrhea while taking antibiotics, the drugs are stopped immediately unless they are essential.
+If a person with C. difficile–induced colitis has diarrhea while taking an antibiotic, the antibiotic is stopped immediately unless it is essential.
 After stopping the antibiotic, symptoms usually stop within 10 to 12 days.
 If the symptoms are severe or persist, people are usually given an antibiotic that is effective against C. difficile.

-Drugs (such as loperamide) that people sometimes take to slow the movement of the intestine and treat diarrhea are usually avoided.
-Such drugs may prolong the disorder by keeping the disease-causing toxin in contact with the large intestine.
+Medications (such as loperamide) that people sometimes take to slow the movement of the intestine and treat diarrhea should not be taken.
+Such medications may prolong or worsen the disorder by keeping the disease-causing toxin in contact with the large intestine.

-Occasionally, C. difficile–induced colitis is so severe that the person must be hospitalized to receive intravenous fluids, electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
-Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
-The three main compartments are... read more (such as sodium Overview of Sodium's Role in the Body Sodium is one of the body's electrolytes, which are minerals that the body needs in relatively large amounts.
+Occasionally, C. difficile–induced colitis is so severe that the person must be hospitalized to receive intravenous fluids, electrolytes Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more (such as sodium Overview of Sodium's Role in the Body Sodium is one of the body's electrolytes, which are minerals that the body needs in relatively large amounts.
 Electrolytes carry an electric charge when dissolved in body fluids such as blood... read more , magnesium Overview of Magnesium's Role in the Body Magnesium is one of the body's electrolytes, which are minerals that carry an electric charge when dissolved in body fluids such as blood, but the majority of magnesium in the body is uncharged... read more , calcium Overview of Calcium's Role in the Body Calcium is one of the body's electrolytes, which are minerals that carry an electric charge when dissolved in body fluids such as blood, but most of the body's calcium is uncharged.
 (See also... read more , and potassium Overview of Potassium's Role in the Body Potassium is one of the body's electrolytes, which are minerals that carry an electric charge when dissolved in body fluids such as blood.
 (See also Overview of Electrolytes.)
 Most of the body’s... read more ), and blood transfusions Overview of Blood Transfusion A blood transfusion is the transfer of blood or a blood component from one healthy person (a donor) to a sick person (a recipient).
 Transfusions are given to increase the blood's ability to... read more .